Moses Amadu Yahaya: Development activities

 Moses Yahaya's relationships with the British Army with assistance from the UK based organization 58AI aided him to drill 67 boreholes for 32 communities in the Tolon-Kumbungu District.
 He lobbied for 136 boreholes for the 116 communities in the Kumbungu area and connected 7 communities with pipe borne water.
 He secured loans for women groups to help them to develop self-help financial activities.

 Political life

-While he was working with DANIDA, Yahaya developed an interest in politics.
-He served as the assemblyman for one of the communities in the Kumbungu constituency.
+While he was working with The King's Village, Ghana, Yahaya developed an interest in politics.
+He served as the assemblyman for Saakuba Electoral Area one of the communities in the Kumbungu constituency.

 2012 election

 During the 2012 presidential and parliamentary elections, Yahaya stood on the ticket of the Convention Peoples' Party and contested the seat with four other candidates namely Muhammad Mumuni of the National Democratic Congress, Abdulai Mohammed Saani of the New Patriotic Party, Alhassan Abukari of the Progressive People's Party and Imoro Issahaku of the National Democratic Party.
 Muhammad Mumuni won the elections with a majority of 18,285 votes, while Yahaya got 4,134 of the total votes cast representing 12.79%.